Marie Sklodowska-Curie Postdoctoral Fellowships Actions Info-Day

 Skills and career development

 The Marie Sklodowska-Curie actions support researchers to establish themselves on a more stable career path and to ensure that they can achieve an appropriate work/life balance, taking into account their family situation.
 These actions support the career development and training of researchers - with a focus on innovation skills - in all scientific disciplines through worldwide and cross-sector mobility.
-For this, the MSCA provide grants at all stages of researchers' careers, from PhD candidates to highly experienced researchers, and encourage transnational, intersectoral and interdisciplinary mobility.
+For this, the MSCA provide grants to PhD candidates as well as to post-doctoral researchers, and encourage transnational, intersectoral and interdisciplinary mobility.
 They are open to all domains of research and innovation, from basic research up to market take-up and innovation services.
 Research and innovation fields as well as sectors are chosen freely by the applicants in a fully bottom-up manner.
-The MSCA will become the main EU programme for doctoral training, funding 25 000 PhDs.
-Endowing researchers with new skills and a wider range of competences, while offering them attractive working conditions, is a crucial aspect of the MSCA.
-In addition to mobility between countries, the MSCA also seek to break the real and perceived barriers between academic and other sectors, especially business.

 The MSCA follow a "bottom-up" approach, i.e. individuals and organisations working in any area of research can apply for funding.
 Several MSCA initiatives promote the involvement of industry etc. in doctoral and post-doctoral research.The Marie Sklodowska-Curie actions ensure excellent and innovative research training as well as attractive career and knowledge-exchange opportunities through cross-border and cross-sector mobility of researchers, to better prepare them for current and future societal challenges.